szczyglis-dev/py-gpt/README.md

 ## Python/OS

 This tool allows you to run Python code directly from within the app.
-It is integrated with the `Code Interpreter` plugin, ensuring that code generated by the model is automatically available from the interpreter.
+It is integrated with the `Code interpreter (v2)` plugin, ensuring that code generated by the model is automatically available from the interpreter.
 In the plugin settings, you can enable the execution of code in a Docker environment.

 **INFO:** Executing Python code using IPython in compiled versions requires an enabled sandbox (Docker container).
 You can connect the Docker container via `Plugins -> Settings`.

 ## HTML/JS Canvas

 Allows to render HTML/JS code in HTML Canvas (built-in renderer based on Chromium).
 To use it, just ask the model to render the HTML/JS code in built-in browser (HTML Canvas).
-Tool is integrated with the `Code Interpreter` plugin.
+Tool is integrated with the `Code interpreter (v2)` plugin.

 ## Translator